 ‘Textual Conversation’ is a metaphor for texts sharing a relationship made up of themes, ideas, intertextuality and context.

-Not really.
-While there is some focus on the context of texts, it is not the sole focus.
+While you do need to consider the context of texts, it is not the sole focus.
 Context encompasses the circumstances surrounding the creation of a text.
-Context includes:

-Unlike previous iterations of Module A, in this Module, the focus is less on context and more on the commonalities and differences between the texts.
+Unlike previous iterations of Module A, in this Module, the focus is more on the commonalities and differences between the texts, and how this was informed by different contexts at the time of writing.

 Looking at the Rubric is important as it will tell you exactly what you need to focus on as you study your prescribed texts.